problems faced by women entrepreneurs

 3. Seeking Out Mentors and Advisors

 • You can also search online for mentors and advisors.
-Platforms like LinkedIn and many other communities facilitate mentorship relationships, allowing you to find individuals who align with your specific needs and goals.
+Platforms like LinkedIn and many other communities facilitate mentorship relationships, allowing you to find individuals who align with your needs and goals.

 4. Advocating for Policy Changes and Reforms